 - Transportation: Bus services are inexpensive, rarely more than $.50 (USD) to $3USD.
 On islands without a bus service, a taxi may be the only form of transport with fares of $15 USD for even a short journey.

 - Activities: In general, tours and historical and architectural attractions are relatively inexpensive ($5-20 USD), however diving and other day trips such as swimming with dolphins are quite expensive, usually costing a minimum of $100 USD

 - Travel off-season – Prices for vacations plummet the third week in April.
 Savings of 30% and more are possible during the “summer” season (April – December 21st).

-- Drink local alcohol- Rum is around 1/3 in the Caribbean than in the US and many islands have their own local beers which are much cheaper than the more famous imported beers such as Corona, Budweiser etc.
+- Drink local alcohol- Rum is around 1/3 the price in the Caribbean than in the US and many islands have their own local beers which are much cheaper than the more famous imported beers (such as Corona, Budweiser etc.).

 Top Things to See and Do

 - Antigua - 365 pink and white beaches can be found in Antigua, one of the largest Caribbean islands.
 If you’re into sailing, sign up to be a deckhand or just observe Sailing Week, the world renowned sailing regatta.